Saturday, 29 October 2011

 The word "Autumn" appears in the top right corner of the frame, written into the sky, that matches the word with it's warm brown-orange colour.

-The frame includes Juno und the left edge and a house on the right edge, filmed from a higher angle
+The frame includes Juno und the left edge and a house on the right edge, filmed from a higher angle.

 In the background you can hear birds twittering, the atmospheare seems mild and friendly through the warm light.